Poojavpatel/Tech-stack/SQL/README.md

 # SQL

-### Some of The Most Important SQL Commands
-* CREATE DATABASE - creates a new database
-* ALTER DATABASE - modifies a database
-* INSERT INTO - inserts new data into a database

-* CREATE TABLE - creates a new table
-* ALTER TABLE - modifies a table
-* DROP TABLE - deletes a table

-* SELECT - extracts data from a database
-* UPDATE - updates data in a database
-* DELETE - deletes data from a database

-* CREATE INDEX - creates an index (search key)
-* DROP INDEX - deletes an index

----
 ## Data Query Language
 * It is used to extract the data from the relations. e.g.; SELECT
 * A generic query to retrieve from a relational database is: